This was a passion project in more ways than one.

 Many girls dream of their wedding day their entire life.
 Some know what they want down to the details—from the dress and the colors, to the music, food and decorations.
 But I could never envision my wedding day until my husband and I began planning ours.

-As a Graphic Designer and creative spirit, it was a joy to design a day that was completely and uniquely us, and thing I’ve always loved that we share is our old fashioned values.
+As a Graphic Designer and creative spirit, it was exciting to design a day that was completely and uniquely us, and one thing I’ve always loved that we share is our old fashioned values.
 We are old souls in love with a lost generation where families gathered for dinner every Sunday, people got dressed up and went out to piano bars, musicians played real music and life was just simpler.

 Our parents both had hours of old family reel-to-reel films that made the perfect backdrop during cocktails and dinner, and added nostalgic family touches that were so important to us.
 Inspired by the family film idea I knew I wanted a bit of a classic movie theme (without being too gimmicky).
 For colors I chose ivory and pewter grey to pull from those beloved classic black and white films, with rose gold and copper accents.